Text Part Number: OL-30503-01

 The Cisco NCS 6000 series router is engineered for environmental efficiency, with the use of adaptable power consumption.
 The Cisco NCS 6000 series router is powered by the Cisco nPower Network Processor Units (NPU).
 These technologies aid the Cisco NCS 6000 series router to achieve the lowest carbon footprint in service provider routing.

-The Cisco NCS 6008 router, part of the Cisco NCS 6000 series routers, is the next-generation core routing system that provides industry-leading 8 Tbps of full-duplex network bandwidth through eight line cards.
+The Cisco NCS 6008 router, part of the Cisco NCS 6000 series routers, is the next-generation core routing system that provides industry-leading 8 Tbps of full-duplex network bandwidth through single chassis with eight line cards per chassis.

 The Cisco NCS 6008 router runs on Cisco IOS XR software with Linux as the underlying host operating system.
 A Kernel-based Virtual Machine (KVM) hypervisor provides a virtualized environment to independently run system administration and routing functions on separate virtual machines.
 This provision makes the new system versatile and robust, and provides immense flexibility for future expansion without the need for a complete system overhaul.